qwtel/gae-pi/README.md

 [did slightly better][2] than the non-optimized Scala version in Chrome 30.

 However, maybe WebGL could be utlized for vastly improved performance.
-There is also WebCL currently developed, which could be useful at some point in the future.
+There is also WebCL currently being developed, which could be useful at some point in the future.

 ### Algorithm